dijital20/pytexas2022-data-types/Notes.md

 Use a `deque` in place of a `list`:

 - When you want to limit the total number of elements (`maxlen` is wonderful).
-- When you want to use it as a stack, pushing items in one and and popping out of the other (they are marginally faster).
+- When you want to use it as a stack, linearly processing data.

 <!--
     Speaker Notes:
+    A deque is another mutable data structure that is optimized for getting things from either end but not so much in the middle.
  -->

 ---